 We’ll say it loudly for the women in the back: celebrate your body, no matter your age or size.
 New Year’s Eve isn’t the time to be shy!
 However, we know that changing bodies sometimes lead to lowered confidence or an evolving approach to clothes, as old favorites just don’t fit the same.

 New Year’s Eve is a time to celebrate, so don’t pressure yourself to hold back just because you’re in menopause.
 After all, you’ve achieved a lot this year, and you did it while sweating through hot flashes and mood swings.

-However, the alcoholic beverages we raise to toast the new year can be high in calories, trigger hot flashes, and increase your risk of breast cancer.
+However, the alcoholic beverages we raise to toast the new year can be high in calories, trigger hot flashes, and we know that alcohol use can contribute to risk of chronic disease.
 We have a few suggestions if you’re planning on being mindful of what you drink.

 If it’s not New Year’s Eve without a champagne toast, good news: champagne (or Cava, Prosecco, or generic supermarket sparkles) has fewer calories than red or white wine and may even reduce your risk of dementia.
 Plus, fizz (in general) encourages you to pace your sips (though if you want to relive your youth or impress your adult kids, there is a solution for slow champagne consumption).

 Look for “Ultra brut,” “brut natural,” and “extra brut” on the label.
 These varieties have little-to-no added sugar, which your body will thank you for on New Year’s Day.

 If you’re looking to have a good time without going overboard, consider one of these lower alcohol sparkling options—in a champagne flute, of course.